futuristic-coder/Bunker/README.md

 ---

 ## **Contributing**
-We welcome contributions to Stayzy!
+We welcome contributions to Bunker!
 Follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix:
    ```bash